uga-libraries/aip-aptrust/README.md

 # Purpose

 Convert AIPs from the UGA Libraries' digital preservation storage (ARCHive) to AIPs that can be ingested into APTrust to have geographically-distant storage.
-To be valid for APTrust, the AIPs are checked for a few limitations on size and file names and additional bag metadata is added.
+To be valid for APTrust, the AIPs are checked for a if they meet APTrust requirements for maximum size and file name length, additional bag metadata is added, and impermissible characters are replaced with underscores.
+The result of this script is tar files ready to ingest into APTrust.

 ## Status